 Yeah, good luck with that.

 I then pulled up the lidar map and had better luck.

 That looks like it could be something worth checking out.
 It's called the Devil's Den.
+I don't get where they get the "den" part from.
 If I were naming it, I'd probably go with Devil's Crack, but that's probably why they don't let me name things.
+I mean, in someone's den, you're reading a book in a soft chair, thoughtfully gazing out the window to process the material you have just been perusing.
 (Look at the lidar and tell me if that's a "den" or a "crack".
 I rest my case.)

 From north to south, the center of the crevice lines out to about 500' long.
 Not all that big, but like brains, surface area matters more than size and what doesn't show up on the lidar map is an incredible amount of surface area this place contains.

 Looking into one part of the crevice and the amount of things to look at, think about, and focus on is incredible.

 Upon entering the Devil's Den, there is a sketchy drop down into a cave if you're not careful.

 Down inside the cave.
 It's not all that interesting once you're inside, but it's about the journey, not the destination.
 All of the caves I found are vertical caves caused by the sandstone rocks splitting and drifting apart.

 Some interesting climbing bolts drilled into the cave walls.
 They don't seem to be of much use due to where they are drilled.